ismaproco/nano-maps/README.md

 # nano-maps

-Nano Maps is the 5th project in the nano degree process, basically it shows the interesting locations in a Map, using google API, and Instagram API to gather places information.
+Nano Maps is the 5th project in the nano degree process, basically it shows the interesting locations in a Map, using google API, and Instagram API to gather places information through ajax, it also lets you add/remove/modify locations in the map.

-It uses bootstrap for the application styling for and layout system.
-And Knockout as the front end organizational framework.
+It uses bootstrap (http://getbootstrap.com/) for the application styling for and layout system.
+And Knockout (http://knockoutjs.com/) as the front end organizational framework.

-Also has a bower addition to gather the required external libraries without any hassle.
+I added bower (http://bower.io/) to manage the javascript libraries dependencies.

 The added libraries are:

 - jQuery
 - Underscore